pkesist/buildpal/Documentation/quickstart.rst

 The console is used to run the build.
 It is a regular ``cmd`` console, with installed hooks which detect when a compiler process is created.

-BuildPal has who kinds of consoles.
+BuildPal has two kinds of consoles.
 The difference between the two is in the method how compilation request is distributed after being intercepted.

 .. _compiler_substitution: